Piracetam (2-oxo-1-pyrrolidine-acetamide) is the parent compound of the racetams

 , antihypertensives or hormone replacement therapy (HRT).
 Both alcohol

-and amphetamines are counter-indicated for use with Piracetam, due to decreased blood flow to the brain.
+are counter-indicated for use with Piracetam, due to decreased blood flow to the brain.

 Piracetam is contraindicated for the following: